 2002 was Gryboski's rookie year.
 He did worse in 2003, had a slightly better year in 2004, then bombed out (6.87 ERA in 2005-2006) and was done.

-That pitching staff also featured a bunch of pitchers who were supposed to be good but never panned out -- 21-year-old Jung Bong, who'd dominated the low- and mid-minors but couldn't quite cut it at Triple-A or in the big leagues made a start that year, but was out of the bigs by 24.
-Trey Hodges, 2001's Carolina League Pitcher of the Year who won on 15 games in both 2001 and 2002 made a handful of relief appearances, then spent considerable time in the Braves 'pen in 2003.
+That pitching staff also featured a bunch of pitchers who were supposed to be good but never panned out - 21-year-old Jung Bong, who'd dominated the low- and mid-minors but couldn't quite cut it at Triple-A or in the big leagues made a start that year, but was out of the big leagues by 24.
+Trey Hodges, 2001's Carolina League Pitcher of the Year who won 15 games in both 2001 and 2002, made a handful of relief appearances, then spent considerable time in the Braves bullpen in 2003.
 That was his last big league campaign.
 John Ennis, a strikeout artist who had 259 Ks in 237 innings between 2000 and 2001 made a single start in 2002 before pitching very briefly in the majors in 2004 and 2007.
 Andy Pratt, a high draft pick (9th round) with a penchant for Ks (682 in minor league 730 IP from 1998 to 2003) made a relief appearance, walking 4 batters in 1 1/3 innings.
 He returned to the majors for 4 games in 2004.
 John Foster looked promising, ascending to the big leagues quickly (less than four years), after mastering opposing batsmen in 1999 and 2000.
-He made 5 appearances for Atlanta in 2002, went to Milwaukee for 2003, did not pitch in 2004 and returned to the Braves system in 2005, where he served as their LOOGY.
-Then he, too, was done in the bigs.
+He made 5 appearances for Atlanta in 2002, went to the Milwaukee Brewers for 2003, did not pitch in 2004 and returned to the Braves system in 2005, where he served as their LOOGY.
+Then he, too, was done in the big leagues.

 Bong became one of the better relievers in the Korea Baseball Organization.
 Hodges spent some time in Japan.
 Ennis played 13 years in the minor leagues and pitched briefly in Korea.
 Pratt tanked after his stay in the Braves system.
 Foster never reached dominance again after his 1999 and 2000 campaigns.